-- Butter the inside of a 9 x 13 baking dish; go all the way up on the sides of the dish because the dressing completely fill this size of pan
+- Butter the inside of a 9 x 13 baking dish; go all the way up on the sides of the dish because the dressing completely fill this size of pan1 stick butter

-- Beat two eggs in a bowl; set aside
+- Beat two eggs in a bowl; set aside2 large eggs

-- Add the cooked sausage, onions and celery to the bread mixture; combine well
+- Add the cooked sausage, onions, celery and the melted butter to the bread mixture; combine well

-- Add 3 cups of chicken broth to mixture; mix together then add the other 3 cups of broth and combine it well.
+- Add 3 cups of chicken broth to mixture; mix together then add the other 3 cups of broth and combine it well.6 cups chicken broth

 - Place mixture in buttered baking dish; bake on the middle rack, uncovered for 25 minutes then check the center of the dish with a fork to see if it's almost done; if the center is still a bit jiggly, cook the dressing another 10 minutes; recheck center for doneness

-- Dressing is done when the center is no longer jiggly and the top is browned
+- Dressing is done when the center is no longer jiggly and the top is brown

 - If you are not using sausage with sage, add 1 tablespoon of ground sage to this recipe.
 The poultry seasoning, black pepper and sage (optional) are added in increments because the mixture is so big.
-Add 1/2 the amount, combine, then add the other 1/2.
-This ensures the seasonings are mixed well throughout the dressing.
+Add ½ the amount of sage, combine, then add the other ½.
+This ensures the seasonings are mixed well throughout .

 - Poultry seasoning already contains sage, so it's not necessary to add more sage unless you love it!
-Be aware that ground sage turns the dressing a little bit green...
+Be aware that too much ground sage turns the dressing a little bit green...